 - Added PhyloNode.split_by_dups() method, which returns a list of partial subtrees resulting from splitting a tree at duplication nodes.
 See tutorial and examples - Added PhyloNode.collapse_lineage_specific_expansions() method, which returns a pruned version of a tree, where nodes representing lineage specific expansions are converted into a single leaf node.
-See tutorial and examples - News on sequence and multiple sequence alignment parsing: - added the option to disable the automatic correction of duplicated names when loading SeqGroup data from phylip and fasta files. - News on tree visualization and image rendering: - node style attributes can now be modified without the need of initialization by directly accessing the TreeNode.img_style attribute. - Multiple layout functions can now be provided to combine their functionality.
-This way, you can keep separate styling templates and combine them as necessary.
+See tutorial and examples added the option to disable the automatic correction of duplicated names when loading SegGroup data from phylip and fasta files.